7 Expensive eCommerce Mistakes to Avoid

 6 – Relying too much on manual management

 The problem with manual management is that it requires too much of your time and effort, time and effort that you could spend much better elsewhere.
-Moreover, the margin and a probability of error also get drastically increased in this way, which is probably the main reason to automate as many of your business processes as much as possible.
+Moreover, the margin and probability of error also get drastically increased in this way, which is probably the main reason to automate your business processes as much as possible.

-7 – Ignoring social media marketing
+7 – Ignoring social media marketing: Common eCommerce mistakes avoid